 - Meets or exceeds all NEC, IBC, and Life Safety Code Emergency Lighting Requirements

 - Certified for CA Title 20

 - Suitable for use in Damp Location, Recessed Type IC, and Enclosed and Gasketed Luminaires

 The AC input shall be universal voltage capable 120 thru 277 VAC, 50/60 Hz.
 Maximum input power of the emergency driver shall be 3.0W.

 The unit charger shall consist of a two-stage charging system which samples the battery in relation to its temperature, state of charge and input voltage fluctuations.
 The charger shall be current limited, temperature compensated, short-circuit protected with reverse polarity protection.
 A low voltage battery disconnect (LVD) circuit shall be provided and will disconnect the load and circuitry from the battery when it reaches approximately 80 to 85% of its nominal terminal voltage, preventing a non-recoverable, deep-discharge condition as well as equipment initialization failure when utility power is restored.
 The unit shall achieve a full recharge in 24-hours.

-The unit shall be furnished with an electronic, AC-lockout circuit which will connect the battery when the AC circuit is activated, and an electronic brownout circuit which will enable a transfer to emergency operation when utility power dips below an acceptable level.
-Maximum remote mounting distance of the emergency driver shall be 50-feet.
+The unit shall be furnished with an electronic, AC-lockout circuit which will connect the battery when the branch circuit is energized, and an electronic brownout circuit which will enable a transfer to emergency operation when utility power dips below an acceptable level.